PRIME-RE/prime-re.github.io/.ipynb_checkpoints/README-checkpoint.md

 **Atlas:** a percellation of the brain into areas, often provided in a specific template space.
 Atlases are typically used for defining regions-of-interest (ROIs) or for identifying the location of activation sites.

 For human MRI, the [MNI template](http://www.bic.mni.mcgill.ca/ServicesAtlases/ICBM152NLin2009) serves as the community standard volumetric template.
-It is integrated into most major software packages, making it easy for researchers to register their results to MNI space - facilitating data-sharing, cross-study comparisons and even metanalyses.
-Moreover, most human brain atlases are provided in MNI space.
+Its integration into most major software packages makes it easy for researchers to register their results to MNI space and facilitates data-sharing, cross-study comparisons and metanalyses.
+Most human brain atlases are also provided in MNI space.
 For surface-based analysis the [FsAverage](https://surfer.nmr.mgh.harvard.edu/fswiki/FsAverage) (freesurfer average) template serves the same purpose.

 When it comes to NHP neuroimaging though, there are two compications:
-1. Multiple species-specific templates and atlases
+1. The usage of multple species creates the need for species-specific templates
-2. For the most commonly imaged species (macaques and marmosets), multiple templatesare available, with no single one of them adopted as go-to community standard.
+2. Even for the most commonly imaged species (macaques and marmosets), multiple templates are available, with no single one of them adopted as the go-to community standard.

 Below, we provide a non-exhaustive list of existing templates and atlases.